YALE UNIVERSITY - Doctoral Student - African American Studies and American Studies

 As a Laundromat Project Create Change Commissioned Artist she and Sasha Phyars-Burgess co-produced StoryBlock, an oral history and visual community archive that celebrates the cultural richness of Kelly Street residents living in the South Bronx.
 Her current performance project, body/s in question, charts the fault lines of the multiracial body and experience in the Americas, via her family's history in Jamaica, Cuba and the U.S. She also co-authors the blog Broadly Speaking.

 Her choreography includes Procurando Nosso Espaço (2012 - Duke University, Durham, NC).
 She has performed with Ebony Noelle Golden, Audrey Hailes, and The Movement Theater Company, at venues and programs including Dancing While Black, NYU Hemisperic Institute of Performance and Politics, Gibney Dance and Bronx Academy of Art and Dance

 Based in New York City, she was raised in North Carolina and her research and work have taken her through Brazil, the Mississippi Delta, South Africa, and her family's roots in Jamaica and Cuba, exploring questions of art, identity, and social change.

-She was a 2014 Create Change Fellow with The Laundromat Project and received the Dance Writing Award, the Benenson Award in the Arts, and the Paul Farmer Award for Justice and Social Responsibility at Duke University, where she graduated cum laude with distinction in Cultural Anthropology and Public Policy.
+She was a 2015 Create Change Commissioned Artist and a 2014 Create Change Fellow with The Laundromat Project.
+She received the Dance Writing Award, the Benenson Award in the Arts, and the Paul Farmer Award for Justice and Social Responsibility at Duke University, where she graduated cum laude with distinction in Cultural Anthropology and Public Policy.
 She was a 2011 participant in the Urban Bush Women Summer Leadership Institute and attended the American Dance Festival in 2012.